 Unlike birds, bats flap their wings nearly nonstop throughout flight instead of gliding.

 Bats do not have feathers.
-Instead they have thin flaps of skin spread between the bones of their wing.
+Instead they have thin flaps of skin spread between the bones of their wings.

 When capturing insects, bats tend to have erratic flight patterns.

 Bats are nocturnal and are very rarely encountered during the day.

 Bats in the suborder Vespertilioniformes (all bats in Grand Canyon) are identified from other groups of bats by extensive use of echolocation, small eyes, are large ears